muratk5n/thirdwave/en/README.md

 ---

-The FR testing area is relatively far to the AU/NZ landmass, 6K kilometers, but hey, it ain't on the other side of the world either, like the Mojave Desert.
+The testing area is relatively far to the AU/NZ landmass, 6K kilometers, but hey, it ain't on the other side of the world either, like the Mojave Desert.
 Could irk some people..
 They tested btw 60s-90s.
 Received protests from AU, NZ each time.

 ---